 “What is it, darling?” the woman—Omicron—asked, pocketing the handkerchief.

-“We started off with the wrong Caporegime,” Theta said, his gaze fixating on Agape Rosario.
+“We started off with the wrong Caporegime,” Theta said, gaze fixating on Agape Rosario.
 “The one who handles the land and rent collection is Caporegime Bendetto.
 He shares a close relationship with Ricardo Romano.
-If anyone would know where the third vitae reservoir is, it would be him.”
+If anyone knew where the third vitae reservoir is, it would be him.”

 “So then…” Iota pressed.
 “What now?”